Updated April 24, 2018

 Parade Viewing Map

 As detailed above, I’ve shared my three favorite viewing spots for parades at Disneyland.
-The Plaza Inn dining package location will be added to this map once we know it.

 - Disney shares more on this parade at this link.